 All awards require the support of an English health or social care provider and a university, which form a partnership to further the career aspirations of the awardee.

-Applicants to the HEE/NIHR ICA Programme schemes must hold registration with one of the ICA approved regulatory bodies or have plans in place to hold the required registration by the proposed award start date.
+Applicants to the NIHR ICA Programme schemes must hold registration with one of the ICA approved regulatory bodies or have plans in place to hold the required registration by the proposed award start date.

 If you're a health and care professional working in a primary care setting, you should also refer to the In-Practice Fellowship (IPF)